abdelrahman-elkady/se-tutorial/lab-4.md

 });
 ```

-> It is possible to trace your code by typing using `console.log()` to check that everything is working fine.
+> It is possible to trace your code by using `console.log()` to check that everything is working fine.

 Test your code, check the browser console for errors.